Mobile Menu

 Manage Your Attitude

-To continue building student relationships during distance learning, it’s important to remember (and assume) that our students are impacted by a unique set of circumstances.
-Now, more than ever, we need to check ourselves to ensure that we aren’t unintentionally making students feel like outsiders.
+To continue building student relationships throughout the year, it’s important to remember (and assume) that our students are impacted by a unique set of circumstances.
+We need to check ourselves to ensure that we aren’t unintentionally making students feel like outsiders.

 building-student-relationships